Hello!

 Welcome to my website.
 My name is Daye Kang :)

-My research interests lie at the intersection of Human-Computer Interaction (HCI), human-AI collaboration in data analysis and data-driven visual communication.
-I design and study technologies to promote data sensemaking and well-being.
+My research interests lie at the intersection of Human-Computer Interaction (HCI), human-AI collaboration in data analysis and visual communication.
+I design and study technologies to promote data sensemaking, creativity, and well-being.
 Recently, I have been designing an intelligent system that utilizes LLMs and interactive data visualization to assist qualitative data analysis.

-I intend to apply such interactions to assist patients in analyzing and understanding their health data to promote self-reflection and behavior change.
-I am interested in developing a novel visual media that can deliver qualitative and quantitative data on patients to promote their well-being and patient-doctor communication.
+I intend to apply such interactions to assist AI non-experts, such as patients, in analyzing and understanding their health data to promote self-reflection.
+I am interested in developing novel visual media that can deliver qualitative and quantitative data together to promote comprehensive and engaging visual storytelling.

 I started my academic career in Visual Communication Design, focusing on UX research and animation at Hongik University.
 I received my MS in Industrial Design, focusing on HCI, from KAIST, advised by Prof.Andrea Bianchi.
 Currently, I am a Ph.D. student at Cornell University's Information Science Department, working with my advisor, Prof.Jeff Rzeszotarski, and many wonderful colleagues.